-This section describes resolving domain records with making calls to Ethereum smart contracts, using Ethereum JSON RPC.
-For developers, who are interested in a more high-level solution, it might be more convenient to use resolution libraries instead.
-See the list of resolution libraries supported by the Unstoppable team.
+This section describes resolving domain records by making calls to Ethereum smart contracts using the Ethereum JSON RPC.
+For developers who would prefer a more straightforward solution, it might be more convenient to use the resolution libraries that Unstoppable Domains maintains.

-Resolving a domain requires software to have access to the Ethereum network.
-For more information, see Configuring Ethereum Network connection.
+To resolve a domain, your software must have access to the Ethereum network.
+For more information, see Configuring an ethereum network connection.

 namehash - namehashing algorithm implementation.
 See Namehashing.